frederickemerson/modified-render/README.md

 ### Scene Data

 Download the scenes [here](https://drive.google.com/file/d/10kqUg_3rV2HZCc70UNt88UfnoMPAJEYu/view?usp=sharing).
 These files are large and so they are not on GitHub.
-Extract the zip file into the `hrender` folder.
+Extract `Data.zip` into the `hrender` subfolder of your cloned or downloaded copy of this repository.
 The scene files should appear under `hrender/Data`.

 ### Optional